 If you wear your hair curly, you've probably heard about the brand DevaCurl at some point.
 The company makes curl-friendly products and accessories suitable for all textures.
 It's also known for its signature DevaCut that makes the most of natural hair, whether it's wavy, tightly curled, or somewhere in the middle.

-I was fortunate enough to be able to review six of the products in the line, as detailed below.
-There are videos at the DevaCurl website that show how to apply many of the products so that you can experience the best results.
+I was fortunate enough to review six of the products in the line, as detailed below.
+There are videos on the DevaCurl website that show how to apply many of the products so that you can experience the best results.
 I highly recommend checking those out, even before you make any purchases.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.

 Editor's note: Since the initial date of publishing this story, DevaCurl has faced claims of hair loss, curl and texture damage, and scalp damage.
 Please practice caution when using these products.

 The No-Poo Original ($24) is a conditioning cleanser (not to be confused with typical co-wash products) that doesn't lather at all.
 Unlike a cleansing conditioner that focuses only on the hair, No-Poo cleans the scalp and hair.
 It contains peppermint oil (along with other goodies like hops and amino acids), and I could feel the tingle on my scalp when I used it.

 I followed up the No-Poo with the One Condition Original Conditioner ($24), which was just as rich and creamy.
 I didn't need a comb while using these products.
 I applied a generous amount, enough to make sure each hair strand was covered, and I finger combed throughout.
 There's plenty of slip, so I was able to work through tangles quickly.